 - Determining individual fit for a specific job or role in the recruitment and succession process.

-- Supporting change agents in understand the perspectives and capacities of others at different stages and tailoring solutions that meet the needs and perspectives of all stakeholders.
+- Supporting change agents in understanding the perspectives and capacities of others at different stages and tailoring solutions that meet the needs and perspectives of all stakeholders.

 Metcalf & Associates uses the Maturity Assessment Profile (MAP) and its conceptual framework, the Leadership Maturity Framework (LMF) in assessing Leadership Maturity.
 This was researched and validated (with criteria at later stages of development) by Susanne Cook-Greuter as part of her doctoral dissertation at Harvard University.
 This instrument is the most rigorously developed, Harvard-tested, unbiased and reliable perspective measure on the market globally today.
 The MAP provides unique and personal feedback in addition to stage description and score.
 The MAP is also the most sophisticated instrument for identifying and measuring later stage, developmentally advanced leadership.
 The MAP evaluates three primary dimensions to determine developmental perspective: cognitive complexity, emotional capacity and behavior.